alu111222333/JSONtemplate/README.md

     return true;
 }
 ```
-Templates can include some of this 3 placeholders in HTML:
+Templates can use this 3 placeholders in HTML:
 - **[\*variable\*]** - insert value from JSON data.
 - **[!template,array!]** - process arrays.
 - **{{template}}** - just show template.